We are now taking names for our waiting list for the 2018-2019 school year.

 If you are interested in joining the Sacred Heart Cathedral School family, please complete the linked form or call (850) 436-6440 to request a Pre-Application Form.

 Our mission at Sacred Heart Cathedral School is to educate hearts and minds for God.
 As missionaries of the Church, we let it be known to all who enter here, that Jesus is the reason for our school.
-Living as disciples of Christ, we strive for academic excellence and to serve all.
+Living as disciples of Christ, we strive for academic excellence and service to all.

 Our vision is that students realize Jesus Christ is the reason for our school, our reason for existence and is preached and lived throughout our entire curriculum.
 As stated by Bishop Gregory Parkes, we are a parish community and school fully alive and eager to live out the call to actively live our Catholic faith.
 Our students think critically grow in confidence and are sensitive and well-informed Catholic leaders.
 The Catholic faith is fundamental to Sacred Heart Cathedral School.
 It is who we are and how we live each day beginning with community morning prayer and as members of a global community committed to serve one another.

 Our students and families are welcomed, engaged and inspired to be servant leaders to one another.
 We believe that faith and service are integral in developing the whole child.
 As a Catholic community, we embrace monthly service projects which help those within our parish and community.